jtejido/basset-ir/README.markdown

 [Ranking Options](https://github.com/jtejido/basset-ir/tree/master/src/Basset/Ranking)
 =============

-Each Ranking options accepts specific parameters, please read each Classes to read which papers they're derived from and which parameters can be set and values set by default.
+Each Ranking options accepts specific parameters, please read each Classes to read which papers they're derived from and which parameters can be set and values set by default. (though the scoring method should be better dealt with by a Parameter Class instead of its current state, which I'll leave as to-do atm)

 Probabilistic Models